Metin1558/axon/README.md

    (human and mouse brain organoids).
 This is the same codebase that lives on GitHub today, plus three bug fixes described in detail below.
-2. **The TBL1XR1 extension** — a new, gene-specific hypothesis-testing layer built on top of Axon, written for a possible collaboration with Acıbadem University's ACURARE center on their TBL1XR1 brain organoid project.
+2. **The TBL1XR1 extension** — a new, gene-specific hypothesis-testing layer built on top of Axon, designed as a gene-specific hypothesis-testing layer for TBL1XR1 brain organoid electrophysiology.
    It does not duplicate any of Axon's logic; it imports and orchestrates it.

 Everything in this document reflects what was actually built, actually